BenKadosh1/IDD-Fa18-Lab1/README.md

  - Black (2nd band)
  - Brown (3rd band)

 This leads to values of 1, 0 (10) for the first two bands times a multiplier of 10 for the third band resulting in 100 ohm resistance.
-Depending on the quality of the resistor, the tolerance will vary and therefore the fourth band could be brown, red, gold, silver.
+Depending on the quality of the resistor, the tolerance will vary and therefore the fourth band could be a series of different colors.

 For the 220 ohm resistors we used in lab 1, the color stripes were:
  - Red (1st band)